Who Was Count Basie?

-Count Basie was born on August 21, 1904, in Red Bank, New Jersey.
-A pianist, he played vaudeville before eventually forming his own big band and helping to define the era of swing with hits like "One O'Clock Jump" and "Blue Skies."
-In 1958, Basie became the first African-American male recipient of a Grammy Award.
+A pianist, Count Basie played vaudeville before eventually forming his own big band and helping to define the era of swing with hits like "One O'Clock Jump" and "Blue Skies."
+In 1958, Basie became the first African American male recipient of a Grammy Award.
 One of jazz music's all-time greats, he won many other Grammys throughout his career and worked with a plethora of artists, including Joe Williams and Ella Fitzgerald.
-Basie died in Florida on April 26, 1984.

 Basie played the vaudevillian circuit for a time until he got stuck in Kansas City, Missouri in the mid-1920s after his performance group disbanded.
 He went on to join Walter Page's Blue Devils in 1928, which he would see as a pivotal moment in his career, being introduced to the big-band sound for the first time.